Weak solutions of Moffatt's magnetic relaxation equations: Introduction

 \bigbreak

 At this stage, let us recall the results obtained for \eqref{MRE} in Beekie-Friedlander-Vicol \cite{BFV}.
 Local-in-time existence and uniqueness of solutions were established for initial data $B_0$ in Sobolev spaces $H^s$ with $s>{d}/{2}+1$, for any $\gamma\geq 0.$ Global well-posedness result was obtained if further $\gamma>{d}/{2}+1.$ The question of global regularity or finite time blowup for \eqref{MRE} when $\gamma\in[0, {d}/{2}+1]$ was listed as an open problem in \cite{BFV}.
-In order to investigate Moffatt's conjecture on magnetic relaxation for \eqref{MRE}, they proved that $\nabla u$ converges to 0 in $L^\infty$ as time diverges, for $\gamma>{d}/{2}+1.$ On the other hand, they showed that the Lipschitz norm of $u$ is not integrable in the whole time interval $\R_+$ in the case $\gamma=0.$ Thus the relaxation towards Euler equilibria from \eqref{MRE} is not clear for general initial data.
-This fact motivates them established in \cite[Theorem 5.1]{BFV} the asymptotic stability of a special Euler equilibria $e_1:=(1, 0)^{\rm T}$ under Sobolev smooth perturbations in the two dimensional case with $\gamma=0$.
-And in the three dimensional case, they constructed an explicit example of a magnetic field $B(t, \cdot)$ which relaxes in $L^2$ as $t\to\infty$ to a steady solution $B^\infty$, but this limiting solution is not smooth and exhibits magnetic current sheets: the current $j(t, \cdot)=\nabla\times B$ grows as $t^{1/4}$ in $L^2,$ in other words the magnetic field $B(t, \cdot)$ is not uniformly (in time) bounded in $H^1.$ Moreover, motivated by the work of Elgindi and Masmoudi \cite{EM20} on the Euler equations, they exhibited an example of current that grows exponentially in time.
-These examples suggest that for general initial data one cannot expect magnetic relaxation of \eqref{MRE} with respect to strong norms, at least for $\gamma=0.$ \bigbreak
+About Moffatt's conjecture on magnetic relaxation for \eqref{MRE}, it is showed that there exists a solution such that the Lipschitz norm of $u$ is not integrable in the whole time interval $\R_+.$ More precisely, motivated by the work of Elgindi and Masmoudi \cite{EM20} on the Euler equations, in three-dimensional case they exhibited an example of current $\nabla\times B$ that grows exponentially in time.
+These examples suggest the relaxation towards Euler equilibrium from \eqref{MRE} is a subtle matter, as for general initial data one cannot expect magnetic relaxation with respect to strong norms.
+This fact motivates them established in \cite[Theorem 5.1]{BFV} the asymptotic stability of a special Euler equilibrium $e_1:=(1, 0)^{\rm T}$ under Sobolev smooth perturbations in the two-dimensional case and $\gamma=0$. \bigbreak